CederGroupHub/AutoEMX/README.md

 These files are tracked with **Git LFS** (Large File Storage).

 ### 🔽 Download with Git LFS
-If you cloned the repository without Git LFS, you may only see placeholder text files instead of the actual datasets.
+The repository is automatically cloned without Git LFS; you will only see placeholder files instead of the actual datasets inside `paper_data/`.
 To download the full data, on the terminal go to the repo directory and:

 ```bash